-Do staff understand they cannot sell cannabis to patrons intoxicated by either alcohol or cannabis?
+Do staff understand they cannot sell cannabis to intoxicated patrons?
 Do staff understand they cannot allow an intoxicated patron to enter or remain in the establishment?
-Do staff and managers receive regular training to recognize the signs of both cannabis and alcohol intoxication?
+Do staff and managers receive regular training to recognize the signs of intoxication?
 How do your policies support staff and managers in assessing patrons for signs of intoxication as they arrive?
 Do your policies support staff members to assess patrons for intoxication and refuse entry if necessary?
 Do you inform patrons about your policy for refusing entry?
 For example, do you put up notices?
 Where in your establishment do you place these?